gritzko/librdx/RDXJ.md

 `{absent:["Bob","Carol"], present:["Alex"]}`,
 `[{name:"Alex",age:32}, {name:"Bob",age:40}]` and so on.

-As you may see, any JSON document is a valid J-RDX.
+As you may see, any JSON document is a valid RDX-J.
-Except maybe for revision-related `R` and `M`, J-RDX primitives are same as JSON has or even simpler.
+Except maybe for revision-related `R` and `X`, RDX-J constructs are same as JSON has or even simpler.
-The trick is, they combine better.
+The trick is, they combine better!

  ## Revisioning

 Note that each `FIRST` or `PLEX` element *can* be `@` stamped with a 128-bit revision id.
-RDX is a versioned data format, so every element is versioned too, e.g. `(40@a1ec-3, 20@b0b-1)`.
+RDX is a versioned data format, so every element is versioned too, e.g. `(20@b0b-1, 40@a1ec-3)`.
 In the example above, `a1ec` made three edits to the counter contributing 40.
 `b0b` made one contributing 20.
 That resulted in the counter value of 60.
+Now suppose we merge that with `(25@b0b-2, 32@a1ec-2)` The first version of the counter has a newer version from `a1ec`.
+The other version has newer data from `b0b`.
+The result would be `(25@b0b-2, 40@a1ec-3)` and the counter value is now 65.

 We can merge versions of an RDX object or produce a patch for any two of them.
 Revision control is the main feature of RDX.